YohDeadfall/YohDeadfall.github.io/_posts/2024-02-16-it-is-all-about-properties.md

+---
+layout: post
-# It's all about properties
+title: It's all about properties
+tags: C# properties observable reactive UI Avalonia
+permalink: /it-is-all-about-properties
+---

 A few years ago I was working in the entertainment industry and participated in the creation of a brand-new graphical engine and its editor with a primary focus on cinematics.
 As one might expect the core was made using C++, but for the editor [Avalonia UI](https://avaloniaui.net/) was chosen as an easy-to-use cross-platform UI framework.
 Sure, it wasn't without the MVVM approach with the support of [Reactive UI](https://www.reactiveui.net/).
 All of that worked well, but only in the beginning while the editor wasn't very complex and wasn't killing the performance by eating a lot of RAM and consuming too much time on event handling.
 One might say that the toolset was completely wrong and we should have used Y instead of X, but the story isn't about that.
 It's about the investigation being made and an attempt to solve the performance issue.